 - Sea salt and freshly ground pepper to taste

-Scrub the potatoes clean.
+- Scrub the potatoes clean.
 For a crispy, lightly salted skin, rub the potatoes with a small amount of water and course sea salt before baking.
+See notes.

-While the potatoes are baking, make the Easy Cheezy Sauce.
-(Use 1 1/4 cup of broth or water for the thinner version of the sauce.
+- While the potatoes are baking, make the cheese sauce.
+(Use 1 ¼ cup of broth/water for the thinner version.
 Click here for recipe and instructions.)

-In a large mixing bowl, add the Vegan Easy Cheezy Sauce, pureed cannellini beans, non-dairy milk, 1/2 teaspoon of smoked paprika (and vegan butter if desired).
+- In a large mixing bowl, add the cheese sauce, pureed cannellini beans, non-dairy milk, ½ teaspoon of smoked paprika.
 Stir to combine.

-Cut each potato in half lengthwise and scoop out the potato, making a shell (see notes).
+- Cut each potato in half lengthwise and carefully scoop out the potato flesh, leaving about ⅛" to ¼" of potato with the skin to make a shell.
+(See recipe notes for detailed tips).
 Set the potato shells aside on a baking sheet.

-For perfectly smooth potatoes, I like to use a potato ricer.
-Or, you can gently mash them in a medium mixing bowl.
-Add the riced/mashed potatoes and 1/2 of the green onions to the large mixing bowl with other ingredients.
+- For perfectly smooth potatoes, I like to use a potato ricer.
+(Or, gently mash them in a medium mixing bow with a potato masher.)
+Add the riced/mashed potatoes and ½ of the green onions to the large mixing bowl with other ingredients.
 Stir well until everything is combined, but don't over mix.
-Add sea salt and freshly ground black pepper to taste.
+Add salt and freshly ground black pepper to taste.

-Fill the potato shells with the mixture until heaping full.
-Spread the potatoes out evenly on a baking sheet and bake at 350 degrees until heated through, about 15 to 20 minutes.
+- Fill the potato shells with the mixture until heaping full.
+Spread the potatoes out evenly on a baking sheet, and bake at 350 degrees Fahrenheit until heated through, about 15 to 20 minutes.